 Founded in 2003, Lagusta’s Luscious artisanal chocolates combine a deep commitment to social justice, environmentalism, and veganism with a love of bold flavor and obsessive commitment to artisan techniques.

 We work closely with small farmers and producers in our beloved town of New Paltz, New York and across the country to source everything from our Maui vanilla beans (from a tiny two-acre vanilla farm in Hawaii) to the maple syrup hand-delivered by the maker Van himself for use in our Maple Honeycomb and Maple Pecan Caramels, to the thyme in our Thyme Preserved Lemon Sea Salt Caramels, grown by farmer (and winter helper!)
 Jenna, a few miles away from the shop.

 Our commitment to local produce runs deep—we’ve been known to take things off of farmers’ hands and create new chocolates with them on the spot.
-When Pete was overrun with sorrel (a broad, lemony green) at his farm in New Paltz, we invented a Sour Patch Kid-esque caramel to use it with.
+When Pete was overrun with sorrel (a broad, lemony spring green) at his farm in New Paltz, we invented a Sour Patch Kid-esque caramel to use it with.

 We don’t scrimp on quality, and we work with an attention to detail you will appreciate as you open the perfect box of chocolates to inhale the rich perfume of seriously luscious chocolate.
 Maybe, like the poet Matthew Dickman, you’ll be moved to write a poem about us.

-From our 100% ethical** chocolate to our 100% post-consumer recycled paper boxes and packing materials, we are a completely vegan business committed to sustainability without sacrifice, a healthy + safe work environment, and giving back to our community.
+From our 100% ethical chocolate to our 100% post-consumer recycled paper boxes and packing materials, we are a completely vegan, woman-owned and operated business committed to sustainability without sacrifice, a healthy + safe work environment, and giving back to our community.